OpenLibreAI/OpenLibreAI/README.md

 ## Vision
 - OpenLibreAI is first and foremost an open source community that believes in deployment of responsible AI for the collective elevation of humanity

+## Roadmap

-- One of the business models for OpenLibreAI will be to charge for the cleaned training data
+- One of the business models for OpenLibreAI is revenue from upsell services sanitization of training data

 ## OpenLibreAI Collaboration Model and Structure